Neo-Studios/Project-Starlight/README.md

   <img src="https://raw.githubusercontent.com/Neo-Studios/project-starlight/main/assets/logo.png" alt="Project Starlight Logo" width="200"/>
 </p>

+>[!NOTE]
+>This project uses a custom game engine, NeoLight, built by us.

 # Welcome to Project Starlight! 🌟

 Project Starlight is a modern, modular Java game starter kit and engine, built for learning, creativity, and rapid prototyping.
 It features the custom **NeoLight** engine, asset management, audio support, and a clean, extensible codebase.
 Whether you're a beginner or an experienced developer, this repo gives you the tools to build, test, and share your own Java games with ease.